FriendsOfSymfony/FOSCKEditorBundle/docs/installation.rst

 Using Webpack Encore
 ~~~~~~~~~~~~~~~~~~~~

-If you have installed Webpack Encore, you may want to have it as a node_module dependence.
+If you have installed Webpack Encore, you may want to have it as a `node_module` dependency.

 You can by running this command: